 When Ser Rodrik declares that he cannot go any farther, Catelyn decides to leave the rest of her party behind.
 Marillion the singer asks to accompany her to the castle.
 Catelyn, who cannot understand how Marillion survived the journey which killed so many others, agrees.
 Then Bronn, whose ferocious fighting helped cut their path to safety, declares that he is also coming.
 Catelyn dislikes the sellsword because of his lack of kindness and loyalty, and would prefer to separate the sellsword from his fast friend Tyrion Lannister.
 However, Catelyn cannot politely refuse after permitting Marillion to come and agrees.

 As they travel, the Blackfish rides next to Catelyn.
-Catelyn recalls that her uncle had been close to all the Tully children and even Petyr Baelish when they were children, despite a long feud with their father, Lord Hoster.
-It had been in defiance of Lord Hoster, who called Ser Brynden the black goat of the Tully flock, that Ser Brynden had taken a black fish, (the sigil of House Tully) as his personal emblem.
+Catelyn recalls that her uncle was close to all the Tully children and even Petyr Baelish when they were children, despite a long feud with their father, Lord Hoster.
+It had been in defiance of Lord Hoster, who had called him the black goat of the Tully flock, that Ser Brynden had taken a black version of House Tully’s fish sigil as his personal emblem.
 Catelyn recalls that the feud ended after the dual wedding of Catelyn and Lysa to Eddard Stark and Jon Arryn, when the Blackfish had left Riverrun to serve Jon Arryn in the Vale.